 The car ferry, over the picturesque estuary dotted on either side with colourful houses to Bodinnick, is an experience in itself.
 Expect a stiff climb away from the estuary and on to Penpoll, Lerryn (and the lost-in-time Lerryn Stores) before finishing up at one of the National Trust’s most famous stately homes, Lanhydrock House.

-While this is a pretty short ride, take note of the elevation gain and be warned that the climbs in this part of the world are very much of the short and very sharp variety.
+While this is a pretty short ride, take note of the elevation gain.
+Be warned that the climbs in this part of the world are very much of the short and very sharp variety.

 2. Falmouth cycling loop